nkester/About-Me-Site/README.md

 **Build Step 4 - Go**

-The **"Academic"** theme also requires that Golang (a.k.a Go) is installed.
+The `Academic` theme also requires that Golang (a.k.a Go) is installed.
 I have not found a requirement for specific or super recent versions so I'll use the version of golang available in the `apt-get` repo.

 In the future I may need to update this to pull a specific version.